-We present the cumulative differences because they are less noisy and reveal trends more clearly.
 The schemes $\varepsilon^{\vec{x},\vectornorm{\vec{v}}}$ and $\vec{v}_r\varepsilon^{\vec{x},\vectornorm{\vec{v}}}$ have the same effect on the energy distribution, so they are shown together there as $(\vec{v}_r)\varepsilon^{\vec{x},\vectornorm{\vec{v}}}$.
 The schemes $\vec{v}_r^{\vec{x},\vectornorm{\vec{v}}}$ and $\vec{v}_r^{\vec{x},\vec{v}}$ are also shown together, as $\vec{v}_r$.
 They take the new velocity randomly from one of the original particles.
 Therefore, on average, both do not change the shape of the energy and momentum distribution.
 The other schemes move particles from the tails of the distribution towards the center.
 To see this in the cumulative distribution functions, note that particles get removed where the slope is negative, and are moved to where the slope is positive.
 This happens because these schemes take averages, which are more likely to lie towards the center of the distribution.
 Results are not shown for the velocity norm $k$-d tree with the momentum conserving scheme, $\text{p}^{\vec{x},\vectornorm{\vec{v}}}$.
 This combination leads to large changes in the energy distribution.

 For all the merge schemes, on average about $40\%$ of the particles is merged.
 The number is below $50\%$ because the $k$-d tree is created only once, in a static way.
 When a particle is merged, it is not removed from the tree, but marked as inactive.
 So it might later be the nearest neighbor of another particle, that is still to be merged.
 In that case, the second particle is not merged, and the algorithm moves on to the next particle.
 Another option would be to search for the second closest neighbor, and so on.
 But then merging would happen over greater distances towards the end of the algorithm.